Blackbox Dataset Inference for LLM: Our Methods

-Briefly, the above condition requires that the responses from every reference model, before and after training on $\mathcal{D}$, present a disparity of $\delta^t$ in similarity score.
-We perceive it as a good strategy because it indicates the training incurs prevalent variations in model responses.
+We perceive it as a good strategy because it indicates the fine-tuning incurs prevalent variations in model responses.
 The hyper-parameter $\delta^t$ controls the balance between recall (how many true tainted samples are identified) and precision (how many false tainted samples are included).

-We set it to 30\% by default to prefer recall.
-Based on our observations, a higher threshold can result in fewer samples left with certain datasets, making dataset inference infeasible.
+We set it to 0.3 by default.
+Based on our empirical observations shown in \autoref{tab:threshold}, using a higher threshold leaves too few samples for reliable analysis, whereas using a lower threshold introduces non-strict tainted samples.
+Both cases render dataset inference infeasible.